 Holistic stewardship means a healthy planet.
 Biodynamic farms integrate plants, animals, water, air and soil into a regulating ecosystem.

 Our rough estimate is that we feed between 700-800 families per year.
-In 2016, we were able to donate approximately 3,000 pounds of produce to charitable organizations.
+Each year, we are able to donate fresh produce to charitable organizations.